fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Websites/vTrue/Set-AzureRmWebApp.md

 ```

 ### -NumberOfWorkers
-The number of workers to be allocated
+Specifies the number of workers to be allocated.

 ```yaml
 Type: Int32